 Use of Campus Facilities

-Around 200 students have been granted permission to remain on campus to live and eat here for the duration of the semester.
+We will be limiting the number of students allowed in residence halls to about 200, prioritizing international students and those with significant housing hardship.
 All students, whether or not they reside on campus, will need to participate in remote learning, and will not be permitted to use campus resources that are unavailable to other students who are learning from home.
 This includes art studios, laboratories, production facilities, and the like.